 1. Layer construction

-The layers can be created from what is visible, this can be in reference maps or in the open file.
-It is not necessary to have an open project, if I have objects with assigned attributes.
+Layers can be created from what is visible, this can be in reference maps or in the open file.
+It is not necessary to have a project open, if I have objects with assigned attributes.

 In this case, I have an open project, and I have visible the plots of the cadastre on which I want to make an analysis of which properties are affected by the axis of the busway.

 The topological analysis is activated with "utilities / topology analysis".
-In this panel appear the alternatives to create, delete, deploy and add layers.
+In this panel appear the alternatives to create, delete, unfold and add layers.